gimjb/.github/CONTRIBUTING.md

 Use labels to help organize feature requests.
 We use labels to categorize issues and help us prioritize them.
 When you submit a feature request, please assign appropriate labels to it.
-If you're not sure which labels to use, you can ask for help in the issue comments.
+If you’re not sure which labels to use, you can ask for help in the issue comments.

 ### Pull Requests